ev-freaks/docker-mongodb-s3-backup/README.md

 # mongodb-s3-backup

-A Docker Image to run MongoDB backups unattended using mongoexport
+A Docker Image to run MongoDB backups unattended using mongoexport.
+Available for both arm64 and x86 (amd64) architectures.

+There are also two versions of the docker image for MogoDB versions 4 and 5.

 ## In a nutshell